abarker/typped/doc/sphinx_docs/dispatching.rst

 but all the type information is saved and is used in resolving the final signature (and possible evaluation functions, etc.)

+.. topic:: Two ways to parse identifiers

+   The Typped parser and lexer are dynamic; both can be updated on-the-fly.
+   This flexibility allows for a different style of defining identifiers than is traditionally used.
+Consider an example where function name identifiers are being parsed.
+Assume that the language being parsed has some sort of definition mechanism where function names must be defined before they are used.
+(The principle is more general, including cases where, say, functions and variables share the same namespace or for kinds of token other than identifiers.)

+   In the traditional parser design a generic function-name identifier is defined for the lexer and any further processing is done by the parser, based on the actual string value found in the program text.
+This allows for a fixed lexer to be used.
+When the lexer is dynamic, though, it is possible to define a new token for each definition of an identifier.

+   Suppose we have functions ``add`` and ``exp``.
+In the traditional approach the lexer would identify each as a function name identifier, and return that information along with the actual text string.
+In the dynamic approach you would define a new token for ``exp`` at the time it is defined (and might not even need a general identifier token).
+Similarly for the ``add`` function.
+The lexer would then return a unique token for each function, pushing some of the parsing down to the lexer level.

+   An advantage of the dynamic approach is that it can help to avoid ambiguities in parsing complex languages.
+The disadvantages are that it may take more space to define the new tokens, it may be slower to parse with so many possible tokens, and the function names (and hence their tokens) must be defined before being used.

+   Recall that Pratt parsers are based on tokens (rather than production rules in a grammar like recursive descent).
+Defining a new token type for each function name opens some possibilities.
+This is especially true in the Typped package where type signature information is also stored with the tokens.

+   In order for Typped type-checking to work on functions, functions with different signatures (ignoring overloading) must be handled by the different handler functions.
+This requires either 1) a different precondition for each such function, or 2) a different token for each such function.
+The latter is sometimes easier.
+(The same holds for using function overloading, except that the *same* handler must be used for each overload redefinition.
+   By the definition of overloading, the function overloads parse the same; the actual argument types must be examined to resolve the overload.)

+   While there are still some disadvantages, the Typped lexer is designed to efficiently scan large numbers of tokens provided they have a simple pattern.
+The patterns (currently restricted to fixed strings for this speedup) are stored in a trie data structure and are essentially all scanned in parallel.
+The dynamic approach can also reduce the need to define preconditions functions for more-generic handlers (such as for looking at the string value for a token in a precondition).
+It can also help avoid problems with overloading.

+   So while the Typped parser can be used in either way, it is worth considering the use of dynamic token definitions.

 Example: Defining standard functions with lookahead
 ---------------------------------------------------